AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 2. **Tile image projection on self-supervised trained encoder.**
 3. **Combination of all sets into a complete one**: This allows to later perform a clustering fold cross-validation.
 4. **Fold cross-validation files.**
-5. **Include meta data into complete H5 file**: Cancer subtype, event indicator, or event time.
+5. **Include metadata into complete H5 file**: Cancer subtype, event indicator, or event time.
 Fields that will later be used in the logistic or cox regression.
 6. **Leiden clustering over fold cross validation**.
 7. **[Optional] Removing background tiles.**
 8. **Logistic regression for WSI classification.**